Matt-B312/Project-4--repo/README.md

 ## General Overview

-The Memories Blog app is a platform that allows ppl to share, discuss, like and comment on each others memories and posts of places they have travled to and seen around the world.
+The Memories Blog app is a platform that allows ppl to share, discuss, like and comment on each others memories and posts of places they have traveled to and seen around the world.